 Chief Information Officer

-Craig joined The FA in July 2018, and has responsibility for the entire Information Technology estate.
+Craig joined in July 2018, and has responsibility for the entire Information Technology estate.

 Outside of work, Craig is a keen scuba diver, is passionate about health & fitness and spends many evenings enjoying London’s theatre scene.